Isaacdelly/Plutus/database/README.md

 ### How Many Addresses Does The Database Have?

 There are ~23 million Bitcoin addresses in the database.
 This is also the total number of Bitcoin addresses with a balance that exist in the blockchain.

+### Bloom Filter FAQ

+The bloom filter is initialized with an error rate of 0.0001, and consumes a total of GB of RAM when held in virtual memory.